Let's Talk About Little Love Bug Company's Sole Options

 Original Non-Slip Soles

 In 2017 I introduced my non-slip soft sole moccasins.
-These bottoms are in line with minimal footwear designs.
+These bottoms are in line with minimal footwear designs and consist of a zero drop.
+What is a zero drop?
+It's where the heel of your foot is the same height as the ball of your foot (no heel).
+This is super important for your little's foot development.
 Made of a soft suede leather and rubber grips – They’re soft, light, flexible and have a box toe (so your little’s toes can properly grow and not get squished!).

 Can they be worn outside?
 You bet!

 Are they great for non-walkers just learning to stand – Absolutely!

 Made of a thin rubber layer these soles are super light, flexible, and … Well… Weatherproof!
 I introduced these soles in the Fall of 2018 and Mom’s fell in love.
 Living in Oregon where it rains a lot – I wanted just a tad more assurance that my kids could romp around in the puddles without fear their little feet were getting wet.
 True to minimalist shoes – These moccs too are boxed toes and zero drop so there’s no crunching or restricting of proper bone growth of those cute little toes!

 I was on the hunt for soles that would align with my desire for minimalist soles...
 And I found them.
 My 6 year old has tested them out for months now and loves them.
 I'm slightly obsessed and LOVE that she can wear a zero drop shoe that she loves to romp around in.
 They're flexible, light, non-slip, and durable.
 They can fold in half as you can see, but here's a picture of the above shoe not folded:

 Some people don't care whether or not the soles are minimalist for their kiddos and that's ok.
 But in order to better align with my mission I will offer minimalist sourced soles in sizes 6-12.
 I'm a problem solver - This has solved a problem I felt I faced.